roryfitz/portfolio/Raster_plots.md

+# Raster Plots for Visualization of Neuron Temporal Response Data

 I started by reading in the data from a mouse primary visual cortex neuron, that was tested for its response to visual stimuli either after either a lack of stimulus (CTRL), or an adaptation stimulus (ADAPT).

 ```python